akostrik/stage_telegram_python/README.md

 ## The limits of the application
 - It is developped only for Linux
+- The installation and configuration instructions are complicated for a user, they should be unified in one instruction by using Docker

 ### The limits related to OpenAI
 - The application works **slowly** ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png), chiefly beacuse gpt-4 treats about 5 messages per minute.
 However, the [large language model](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) analysis, respesenting the lowest part of the appliation, may be accelerated :
   * by involving a great number of powerful machines